CosmosOS/Cosmos/Solutions - Readme.txt

 --------------------------------------------
 Cosmos

-Old monolithic solution.
+-Old monolithic solution.
-Will be removed after all smaller parts split out.
+-Will be removed after all smaller parts split out.

-Use of this solution is necessary for some users until all parts are split out.
+-Use of this solution is necessary for some users until all parts are split out.

 --------------------------------------------
 Build

-Used by the build process (Builder).
+-Used by the build process (Builder).
-Not meant for direct end user use.
+-Not meant for direct end user use.
-Do not change unless you know what you are doing.
+-Do not change unless you know what you are doing.

 --------------------------------------------
 Kernel

-Kernel, Demos (not  User), Tests
+-Kernel, Demos (not  User), Tests
+*Modify tests to use TestRunner as a debug launch action - or change refs to bin ref

 --------------------------------------------

+Notes
+-Update build to use bin dir, and post build actions too.
+A bat which can be called like CT.
+-Cosmos.TestRunner.* needs in some project, was removed from Kernel.

 --------------------------------------------
 Builder